 Top Gifts for First-Time Home Buyers

-Buying and moving into a first home is a big deal.
-Odds are, the newbies could use help.
+Buying and moving into a first home is a big deal, and the odds are the newbies could use help.
 From tools to spices, these housewarming gifts will not only prove practical for novice property owners—they'll help them take pride in the place, too.

 First-time homeowners will definitely appreciate a tool kit.
 It doesn't need to be expensive or contain top-of-the-line tools, although quality ones can last generations.
 A basic home repair toolbox contains essential items such as a hammer, hacksaw, pliers, assorted screwdrivers, a plumber's wrench, a basin wrench, a drill, and a tape measure.

-Why not hire a locksmith to rekey all the doors?
-It's not only a thoughtful gift, it also promotes security.
-Homeowners receive a set of keys to the home at closing, of course, but who knows how many duplicates are out there—in the hands of contractors, neighbors, or even a kid who found a set lying in the street?
+Hiring a locksmith to rekey the doors is not only a thoughtful gift, but it also promotes security.
+Homeowners receive a set of keys to the home at closing, but who knows how many duplicates are out there—it could be contractors, neighbors, or even a kid who found a set lying in the street.

-You'd just pay for the locksmith's services, allowing the first-time homebuyers to specify what they want done.
-They might prefer new handles and locksets, especially if the existing hardware is outdated or worn.
-They might like to have all the doors, including the garage, adjusted to use one key.
+You'd pay for the locksmith's services, allowing the first-time homebuyers to specify what they want done.
+They might prefer new handles and locksets, especially if the existing hardware is outdated or worn, or they might like to have all the doors, including the garage, adjusted to use one key.

 Plants brighten up every space.
 Even if your homebuyer wasn't born with a green thumb, anybody can grow indoor house plants if they choose the right ones.
 Popular, hard-to-kill specimens include a spider plant, peace lily, snake plant, philodendron, or rubber tree.
 These types of plants are inexpensive, so you might want to also buy a decorative plant holder and tie a bright ribbon around the base.